VNSST/VNSST/README.md

 - 👋 Hi, I am V.N.S.
 Satya Teja.
 - 👀 I’m interested in Business Analytics and Data Science.
-- 🌱 I’m currently learning Tableau.
+- 🌱 I am growing with experience in data related roles using - Python, SQL and PowerBI.
 - 💞️ I’m looking to collaborate on learning Deep Learning.
 - 📫 Reach me at  -->  https://www.linkedin.com/in/vnsst/